Installation

 Automated install

-The easiest way to install those tools is via Swim.
-This is done by running
+The easiest way to install those tools is via Swim by running:

 swim install-tools